matinict/Magento2x-Ubuntu-Nginx/README.md

 # Instruction *

  ** If Any Command not work or errror something use # sudo { sudo apt-get update }
+ ** Sometime network & System issue some apt may not work properly check errorlog

 # Ref##